tgunr/mcp-client-for-ollama/README.md

 - [Model Context Protocol](https://modelcontextprotocol.io/) for the specification and examples
 - [Ollama](https://ollama.com/) for the local LLM runtime
 - [Rich](https://rich.readthedocs.io/) for the terminal user interface
+- [Typer](https://typer.tiangolo.com/) for the modern CLI experience
+- [UV](https://www.uvicorn.org/) for the lightning-fast Python package manager and virtual environment management

 ---